tin-/LXI-Instruments-DataLogger/README.md

 As result you can browse CSV files on URL: http://RASPBERRY-PI-IP-ADDRESS/csv/ View graph on URL: http://RASPBERRY-PI-IP-ADDRESS/script/index.html?filename=/csv/NAME-OF-CSV-FILE

+Note: use syncfs=1 when CSV file placed to TMPFS partition, otherwise use syncfs=0 to save your sd-card.

 *Original version created by TiN (Illya Tsemenko https://xdevs.com/) *Modified by Shodan (Andrey Bykanov https://misrv.com/)